-The group’s primary focus will be helping the Knife Chief Buffalo Nation to facilitate a children’s healing camp.
+The group’s primary focus will be helping the Knife Chief Buffalo Nation Society to facilitate a children’s healing camp.
 For example, students may help prepare and clean up for meals, put up tipis and gather plants necessary for traditional ceremonies.
 They may also help to build or repair fences for a buffalo pasture and volunteer at a school.

 Prior to their travels, students complete a series of online activities (30 minutes each).
 While traveling, they also read engaging articles, participate in cultural experiences, and create presentations in small groups.